 Participants are also given tools to formulate how they themselves should work with gender equality and equality within the organization they are in, whether it is their own workplace, their school or in general in their professional life.

 We let the participants talk about and formulate what they should start, end and continue with in order to better contribute to a more equal jazz scene in Sweden.
 A peppery and hopeful lecture about a musical life we all want to be a part of.

 In this lecture, we talk about what anxiety is and how you can manage your anxiety in different situations.
 The information and tools are based on CBT therapy.

 To be able to manage your anxiety, whether it is a general anxiety or directly connected to your instrument or making music, it is important to have knowledge and understanding of what anxiety is and how it works.

 Participants are given tools in analyzing their anxiety, understanding when it appears, how they react and what the consequences will be of their actions.
 We talk about concepts such as valued direction, conscious presence and acceptance.
 All to get a deeper understanding of what anxiety is and how to deal with it when it occurs.

 The lectures can be aimed at both music students or staff at upper secondary schools, folk high schools (folkhögskolor) and universities.
-The lectures can take place both digitally via Zoom or on site, provided that we can follow the current restrictions from the Swedish Public Health Agency.
+The lectures takes place digitally via Zoom.

 Sara Aldén is a trained gender scientist at the University of Gothenburg and is a freelance jazz singer with several active music projects in Sweden.
 She is currently studying an artistic bachelor's degree in improvisational music with a focus on jazz singing at the University of Stage and Music in Gothenburg.
 In IMPRA, Sara is vice chairman and responsible for region West.